 AdSense users can add advertising banners to up to 500 URLs, so if you manage multiple websites you’ll be able to monetise the lot.
 Of course once you’ve set up your AdSense campaign on all of these websites you can then view the stats and success rates individually according to each URL.

-In short, Ads and AdSense are two sides of the advertising coin and offer exposure and income opportunities for website owners and businesses.
+In short, Google Ads and AdSense are two sides of the advertising coin and offer exposure and income opportunities for website owners and businesses.

 If you want to make an ad and feature it on other people’s websites, YouTube or Google’s search engine results, use Google Ads.

 Or, if you run a website and you want to feature adverts that will pay you for sending visitors to other sites, use Google AdSense.

 Can I Use AdWords and Ads on the Same Website?

 Very simply, yes you can run a website that features AdSense and also is part of a Google Ads campaign.
 But you should not feature AdSense on the landing page, or front page of your website if you are running a Google Ads campaign.